 I love how this is your entire meal in one dish.
 The main course with the chicken, the side with its generous portion of veggies and a bread with that unbelievable topping.
 I love how the slightly tangy flavor from the Parmesan cheese will keep people wondering what delicious ingredient that incredible flavor is coming from.

-This meal will remind you of what a classic, simple, just plain good meal is intended to be.
+This dish will remind you of what a classic, simple, just plain good dinner is intended to be.
 Enjoy!

 Chicken Pot Pie Crumble – My Favorite Pot Pie